alexstouffer/alexstouffer.github.io/content/_index.md

 ---
 hero:
-  heading: Unlock limitless earning potential with clear brand messaging and proven sales funnel techniques
+  heading: Achievements Unlocked
-  sub: Open the path with a free consultation
+  sub: We provide tools to clear the path to your success.
 ---